Local tropicalizations of splice type surface singularities: Abstract

 \section{Abstract}

 Splice type surface singularities were introduced by Neumann and Wahl as a generalization of the class of Pham-Brieskorn-Hamm complete intersections of dimension two.
-Their construction depends on a weighted graph with no loops called a splice diagram.
+Their construction depends on a weighted tree called a splice diagram.
 In this paper, we study these singularities from the tropical viewpoint.
-We characterize their local tropicalizations as the cones over the appropriately embedded associated splice diagram.
-Furthermore, under suitable coprimality conditions on the weights of the splice diagram, we show that the diagram can be uniquely recovered from the local tropicalization.
-As a corollary, we reprove some of Neumann and Wahl's earlier results on these singularities by purely tropical methods, and show that splice type surface singularities are Newton non-degenerate in the sense of Khovanskii.
+We characterize their local tropicalizations as the cones over the appropriately embedded associated splice diagrams.
+As a corollary, we reprove some of Neumann and Wahl's earlier results on these singularities by purely tropical methods, and show that splice type surface singularities are Newton non-degenerate complete intersections in the sense of Khovanskii.
+We also confirm that under suitable coprimality conditions on its weights, the diagram can be uniquely recovered from the local tropicalization.

+As a corollary of the Newton non-degeneracy property, we obtain an alternative proof of a recent theorem of de Felipe, Gonz\'alez P\'erez and Mourtada, stating that embedded resolutions of any plane curve singularity can be achieved by a single toric morphism, after re-embedding the ambient smooth surface germ in a higher-dimensional smooth space.
+The paper ends with an appendix by Jonathan Wahl, providing a criterion of regularity of a sequence in a ring of convergent power series, given the regularity of an associated sequence of initial forms.